 Background: Moisture damage and aging take place together in asphalt binder as it is

-techniques, such as crumb rubber, fibres, etc., have been applied to improve the behaviour of
+techniques, such as crumb rubber, fibers, etc. have been applied to improve the behaviour of

 develop temperature performances of asphalt binder.

 Methods: This study investigated moisture damage and aging of asphalt binder mixing with the

 modified with 4% SBS polymer.
-Later on, CNTs were mixied in different percentages (i.e., 0.5%,
+Later on, CNTs were mixed in different percentages (i.e. 0.5%,

 1%, and 1.5%) by weight with the 4% styrene–butadiene–styrene (SBS) modified binders.
 A

 Results: The results were compared with 4% SBS modified asphalt with and without CNT

 asphalt samples of with and without CNT.
 However, the adhesion forces of wet and aged samples

-with investigated percentage of CNT performed considerably better than those without CNT.
+with the investigated percentage of CNT performed considerably better than those without CNT.

-Conclusion: This result clearly indicated significant improvement of asphalt to overcome moisture
+Conclusion: This result indicated significant improvement of asphalt to overcome moisture

-recommends any dosage (i.e., 0.5 to 1.5% by weight) of CNT with 4% SBS modified asphalt to
+recommends any dosage (i.e. 0.5 to 1.5% by weight) of CNT with 4% SBS modified asphalt to

-resist moisture damage and aging in field.
+resist moisture damage and aging in the field.